paulrobertlloyd/paulrobertlloyd-v4/src/projects/dacs/index.md

 A pattern portfolio helped to ease handover to the development agency Cognite.
 Towards the end of the project I worked at their offices, helping them integrate these design patterns, making adjustments where necessary given the constraints of the CMS.

 > It looks beautiful!
 The feedback so far has been great – and it’s just such a vast improvement on what we had before.
 Thank you so much for your hard work and general genius!
-— Tania Spriggens, Director of Communications
+> – Tania Spriggens, Director of Communications

+---

+Year
+: 2012

+Role
+: Interaction design and front-end development

+Agency
+: Clearleft

 [1]: https://www.dacs.org.uk